Token OPS

 Token Implementation Requirements

-All tokens within the system must implement the IERC20 interface standard.
 When deploying TON-origin tokens in TAC, the system validates several standard ERC20 parameters, including:

 - name (string)